NPKelly/CS481-X-S20-capstone-homecu/docs/Nealon.md

 # Nealon's Worklog

+## 2/4/20
+Had meeting with Shane about the state of the project and what's next.
+Spent time with the group updating the schedule to meet our needs.

 ## 1/30/20
 Had meeting with the group, Mike and Mark from HomeCU.
 Talked about the requirements of the project.
 What the old version of the product looked like, what our workflow was going to look like in the future.
 Set up meetings on Thursdays at 1:30 with sponsor.
 Talked about getting docker and project specifications.